Introduction: How to Make Beautiful Soft Poi From a Piece of Cloth

 Step 10: My Poi Updated

 Since I lost the other version I made, I modified this one to make it like the other one.
 Even better, because I had bought swivels and bouncy ball handles from home of poi.
 It's the no.9 swivel (the big one), and the silicone knob.
 You could also use a bouncy ball for the knob.
 Drill a small hole in one side and a bigger one in the other side.
-Another material is possible, but something hard is not a good idea.
+Another material is possible, but something hard is not a good idea for throwing if you're new.
 Something like wood can really hurt your knuckles.
 Swivels are used for orbitals and hyperloops, and I think it makes your poi look more awesome.
 Knobs are used for throws, which opens up a whole new set of possibilities.
 I think they feel better than loop handles too.

 I pulled off the old handle, unraveled the cord and cut each of the two strands in half, to make the 4 strand rope.
 See step 4 for that.